-A self-generated computer spreadsheet timeline created by you, while helpful, is not acceptable proof –- unless perhaps your spouse has no attorney!!
+A self-generated computer spreadsheet timeline created by you, while helpful, proves little –- unless perhaps your spouse has no attorney.

-Sometimes a great deal of money is paid to forensic accountants to trace a series of transactions to confirm the separate property nature of one of the parties’ assets.
-This can become very complicated.
-My purpose here is to simply give you a few basic guidelines:
+Parties to a divorce pay large amounts of money to forensic accountants to trace transactions to confirm the separate property nature of one of the parties’ assets.
+Complications ensue almost every time.

-- Was the house re-financed?
-If so, that is also important info to pass along!
+- Did you re-finance the home during the marriage?
+If so, that is also important info to pass along.

 - Have you lost your documents from the original closing or re-financing?
 Have you lost your bank statements, canceled checks, etc. showing the separate property money deposited into the community property checking account?